jazzband/django-polymorphic/docs/index.rst

  * Combining querysets of different models (``qs3 = qs1 | qs2``)
  * Support for custom user-defined managers.

-* Uses the minumum amount of queries needed to fetch the inherited models.
+* Uses the minimum amount of queries needed to fetch the inherited models.
 * Disabling polymorphic behavior when needed.